Benefits of Not Drinking Alcohol

 • Feeling sick or unwell when you don’t drink

 Talk to your doctor about your symptoms.
 People dependent on alcohol can face life-threatening problems if they try to quit cold turkey.
-Your doctor can help you get sober safely with medications and connect you to resources to help maintain long-term abstinence.
+Your doctor can help you get sober safely with medications, such as naltrexone, and connect you to resources to help maintain long-term abstinence.

 Resources to Help You Quit